 The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

 Referring to the police

-If it is necessary to refer an incident to the police, this will be done through ringing 101, GMP Live Chat, text through 999 service.
+If it is necessary to refer an incident to the police, this will be done through liaising with our school support officers and/or advising parents.